 - ENTRY FEES:

-General Entry Fees to Races and Event are not included in Membership Fees for the Valley Royals.
+General Entry Fees to Races and Event are not included in Membership Fees.
+Athletes will register themselves and pay entry fees for each event using links sent out by the club administrator.

 There are some Entry Fees which the Club does Cover: